 OPTION 4: Gasoline & A&D ointment

 This method is recommended by Dr. Michael Darre, PhD, Poultry Extension Specialist for New England at the University of Connecticut.
 It is effective and works quickly.
+This is the method I would use on my chickens if necessary.

 Day 3: Repeat the same treatment as Day 1.
 Gas dip.
 Dry.
 A&D. That completes the course of treatment.